core-wg/oscore/draft-ietf-core-object-security.md

 4. Encrypt the COSE object using the Sender Key.
 Compress the COSE Object as specified in {{compression}}.

 5. Format the OSCORE message according to {{protected-fields}}.
-The Object-Security option is added (see {{outer-options}}).
+The OSCORE option is added (see {{outer-options}}).

 6. Store the association Token - Security Context, in order to be able to find the Recipient Context from the Token in the response.

 ## Verifying the Request {#ver-req}

-A server receiving a request containing the Object-Security option SHALL perform the following steps:
+A server receiving a request containing the OSCORE option SHALL perform the following steps:

 1. Process Outer Block options according to {{RFC7959}}, until all blocks of the request have been received (see {{block-options}}).